Engineering stories to over-perform

 I started as a development intern at Lin Pictures (Warner Bros.) and participated in story meetings on “The Lego Movie” and “The Gangster Squad”.
 While there, I started teaching a class called “How to Watch a Movie,” where I reverse-engineered successful movies over pizza and beer.

-So I moved to Berkely and studied the cognitive and cultural foundations of a meaningful story.
+So I moved to Berkeley and studied the cognitive and cultural foundations of a meaningful story.
 A startup in San Francisco hired me to analyze screenplays and test a data-driven story development process.

 Now I do that work through The Story Locker, and we've helped a number of producers lock their scripts with confidence.

-Even an incremental increase in the effectiveness of lighting and story development would go a long way towards reducing risk, stress, and burn-out.
+Even an incremental increase in the effectiveness of green-lighting and story development would go a long way towards reducing risk, stress, and burn-out.